ladyofpython/Virtual-Art-Gallery/README.md

 `git clone https://github.com/ladyofpython/virtual-art-gallery.git` <br>
 and run the following command: <br>
 `python3 main.py`
+This will result in an image being downloaded locally.

 ### This program is currently under construction.
 The wordlist in this program was generated from the following source: